opencog/sensory/DesignNotes-E.md

 prerueq is not yet satisfied.

-Asking any of these meta-layers to "describe" the circuit means that, at lower layers, the lanugage does have to a declarative language; if not Atomese, then something like it.
+Asking any of these meta-layers to "describe" the circuit means that, at lower layers, the language does have to a declarative language; if not Atomese, then something like it.

-The classical way of doing this is with a compiler: the program desciption is compiled into an executable; so here, the description netlist, and the off-the-shelf library of pipeline pieces with their description are wired up.
+The classical way of doing this is with a compiler: the program description is compiled into an executable; so here, the description netlist, and the off-the-shelf library of pipeline pieces with their description are wired up.